2021 TSS Executive Committee

 Professor Alan Brent is the Chair in Sustainable Energy Systems at Victoria University.
 Since 1995 he consulted to a variety of industry and public sectors in a number of countries in the fields of environmental engineering and management.
 His research focus now revolves around sustainable technology management, with an emphasis on the energy sector.

-Warner is Technical Director responsible for Mott MacDonald’s Sustainability and Building Services team in New Zealand, and specialises in integrated environmental sustainability for the built environment.
+Warner is the Advisory Sector Lead for New Zealand at Mott MacDonald, and specialises in integrated environmental sustainability for the built environment.
 He has a particular interest in close collaboration with clients, architects, consultants and project stakeholders to enhance whole of life sustainability outcomes based on proven and pragmatic solutions.

 Stu Farrant is the Water Sensitive Design Lead at Morphum Environmmental.
 He is an ecological engineer who specialises in the water aspects of ecologically sustainable development, particularly integrated urban water cycle management and water sensitive urban design (WSUD), and he has extensive skills and experience in the planning, design and implementation of innovative and practical water management projects.